Standard T&Cs are great for business.

-The laws around unfair contract terms apply to standard form contracts between businesses and individual consumers.
+The laws around unfair contract terms apply to standard form contracts between small businesses and individual consumers.

 The laws have also been updated to better protect small businesses from unfair contract terms.
 This applies to standard form contracts entered into or renewed on or after 12 November 2016, in the following scenarios: